 Option for full Rope Steering or Norwegian tiller.

 Spring-loaded Partner Toggles for easier main mast raising and lowering.

-The boat is now completed and was shown at the August 2021 Wooden Boat Show in Mystic, CT in the Concours d' Elegance category where it received an Honorable Mention Award.
+The boat was shown at the August 2021 Wooden Boat Show in Mystic, CT in the Concours d' Elegance category where it received an Honorable Mention Award.